danmacklin/erlang_cep/README.md

 Some examples :-

-Set up a standard four element size window, which will fire it's reduce function after three consecutive matches and then restart.
+Set up a standard four element size window, which will fire it's Reduce Function after three consecutive matches and then restart.

     QueryParameterList = [{numberOfMatches, 3}, {windowSize, 4}]

-Set up a matchRecognise four element window, which will fire it's reduce function after three consecutive matches and then restart
+Set up a matchRecognise four element window, which will fire it's Reduce Function after three consecutive matches and then restart

     QueryParameterList = [{numberOfMatches, 3}, {windowSize, 4}, {matchType, matchRecognise}],

-Set up a matchRecognised four second time based window, which will fire it's reduce function after three consecutive matches and then restart.
+Set up a matchRecognised four second time based window, which will fire it's Reduce Function after three consecutive matches and then restart.

     QueryParameterList = [{numberOfMatches, 3}, {windowSize, 4}, {matchType, matchRecognise}, {windowType, time}],

 ##Row Functions

-Row Functions are defined in javascript as binaries or pure erlang functions.
+Row Functions are defined in javascript as binaries or erlang functions.
 There are three types of Row Function "standard" / "every" and "matchRecognise".

 ###Standard Row Functions

 "Standard" Row Functions are used to filter data on entry to a window.
-They can be implemented in javascript or as pure erlang functions.
+They can be implemented in javascript or erlang functions.

 ###Javascript Row Functions